CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 Instructions for the Compact Infinity Grid Bot:
 1. Download and run my other python bot called Digital-Coin-Portfolio-Rebalancer Bot for a professionally balanced coin portfolio or just simply place some buy orders manually.
 2. After your portfolio is rebalanced and ready proceed to next step.
-3. Start the compact infinity grid bot and relax while the infinity grid bot handles the buying and selling during any future price changes.
+3. Start the INFINITY GRID BOT and relax while the infinity grid bot handles the buying and selling during any future price changes.

 > **Advanced Crypto Trading Automation for Binance.US – Fully Threaded, Real-Time Order Book Intelligence, and Institutional-Grade Risk Controls**